 A continuing, non-resident student who believes that he or she has become eligible for in-state resident tuition due to events that have occurred subsequent to his or her initial enrollment may file a Petition for In-State Tuition Classification with the Registrar's Office.
 This petition is due in the Registrar's Office no later than the first day of the semester for which the student is requesting in-state resident status.
 Upon receipt of the petition, the Registrar will initially decide whether the student should be granted in-state residency status.
 The Registrar's decision may be appealed by petition to the Tuition Classification Review Committee.
-For more information about this process, please contact the Registrar's Office.
+For more information about this process, please contact the Registrar's Office (http://inside.mines.edu/Petitioning-for-In-State-Tuition-Classification).